AlexTLDR/imdb/MySQL-version/README.md

     3. Start the container from the image:

     in the same terminal from the mysql-docker folder, run -> docker run -d -p 3306:3306 --name imdb-sql -e MYSQL_ROOT_PASSWORD=123456 imdb-sql

+    4. In order to restart the container, just run -> docker start imdb-sql